Daugava Stadium (Riga)

 Daugava National Stadium (Daugavas stadions) is a multifunctional stadium in Riga, Latvia, which was first opened in 1927.
 It holds football and athletics competitions.
-Since 1992 the Daugava Stadium has been designated as a sports facility of national importance and is owned by the Government of Latvia.
+Since 1992 the Daugava Stadium has been designated as a sports facility of national importance.
+It is owned by the Government of Latvia.

 History

 The first stadium on the location was built in 1927 and was first operated by the Strādnieku sports un sargs (Worker Sports and Guard, SSS) sports organization affiliated with the Latvian Social Democratic Workers Party.
-After the stadium had been abandoned after the Soviet occupation of Latvia in 1940 and during, World War II, the stadium was re-established in 1945, with renovation works beginning in 1949.
-Before July 1990 the total capacity of the stadium was more than 10,000 people, but after the demolition of the north, east and south stands in 1999 it was only 5,683.
+After the stadium had been abandoned after the Soviet occupation of Latvia in 1940, the stadium was re-established in 1945, with renovation works beginning in 1949.
+Before July 1990 the total capacity of the stadium was more than 10,000 people, but after the demolition of the north, east and south stands in 1999 it was reduced to 5,683.

-The Latvia national football team were playing its home games at the Daugava stadium from 1991 until 2000, when Skonto Stadium was unveiled as a temporary venue while the planned renovation of Daugava Stadium was underway, with the team returning to Daugava in the summer of 2018.
-The second tenant since June 2018 was FS Metta/LU.
+The Latvia national football team were playing its home games at the Daugava stadium from 1991 until 2000, when Skonto Stadium was unveiled as a temporary venue while the planned renovation of Daugava Stadium was underway, with the team returning to Daugava in June of 2018.
+However, since the autumn of 2022 home matches were once again moved to Skonto Stadium due to problems with the grass pitch and other issues.
+Works on replacing and upgrading the pitch began in October 2023.
+At the time, Latvian Football Federation president Vadims Ļašenko said that Skonto would become the main home of the men's team, with Daugava serving as a backup and the venue for the women's and youth national teams.

+The second tenant since June 2018 – FS Metta/LU – moved back to Riga Hanza Secondary School Stadium at the same time.
+A possible reason were complaints from local football clubs and athletes that rent of the stadium was too expensive.
 Previous tenants have included FC Daugava, FK Daugava 90, JFK Olimps and others.

 Two exercise venues under the main stand, tennis and athletics grounds and artificial turf pitches are also a part of the complex.
 The Latvian Football Federation headquarters were located within the complex from 1991 until 2009, when the offices were moved to the Elektrum Olympic Center.
 The Daugava Stadium has traditionally hosted the dance performances of the Latvian Song and Dance Festival.

 To celebrate the 90th anniversary of the independence of Latvia, on October 19, 2008, a new Guinness World Record was set at the venue for the most people running 100 metres in a 24-hour relay.
 There were 3,807 participants.

+On September 27, 2022, four state-owned sports institutions – stadium manager VSIA Kultūras un sporta centrs “Daugavas stadions” (Daugava Stadium Culture and Sports Centre), Sigulda Bobsleigh and Luge Track, Lielupe Tennis Centre (Tenisa centrs "Lielupe") in Jūrmala and Mežaparks Sports Center (Sporta centrs "Mežaparks") – were reorganized and merged, creating the Latvian National Sports Centre (SIA Latvijas Nacionālais sporta centrs, LNSC).